z669016/codekata/README.md

 ## Kata02 - [Karate Chop](http://codekata.com/kata/kata02-karate-chop/)
-Two basic approaches used, one with a loop, and one using recursion (as recursion is just-another-loop), on two variants (crwaling through the original array, or creating a copy of the sub-array).
+Two basic approaches used, one with a loop, and one using recursion (as recursion is just-another-loop), on two variants (crawling through the original array, or creating a copy of the sub-array).
 The fifth approach felt unnatural, so I picked the build in Arrays.binarySearch.
 The first attempt (LoopingCopyChop) came with most errors to get the sub arrays right.
 The recursive version, was simple and straight forward.
 The non-copy variant caused again an error on updating ```start``` and ```end``` (again